Reading Time: 4 minutes

 To answer these questions, there are two things you must understand first:

-1. While many people use terms like ACH transfer and EFT payment like synonyms, they are not the same thing.
+- While many people use terms like ACH vs EFT interchangeably, they are not the same thing.

-If you find yourself drowning in choices, you have come to the right place to narrow your options.
+If you find yourself overwhelmed by all of the choices, you have come to the right place to narrow your options.
 Read on to gain more insight so you can make an informed decision.

 What is an ACH Transfer?